 Sexual Response during Intercourse

 The sexual response in humans is both psychological and physiological.
-Both sexes experience sexual arousal through psychological and physical stimulation.
+People with testes-based or ovary-based reproductive systems experience sexual arousal through psychological and physical stimulation.
 There are four phases of the sexual response.
-During phase one, called excitement, vasodilation leads to vasocongestion in erectile tissues in both men and women.
+During phase one, called excitement, vasodilation leads to vasocongestion in erectile tissues.
 The nipples, clitoris, labia, and penis engorge with blood and become enlarged.
 Vaginal secretions are released to lubricate the vagina to facilitate intercourse.
 During the second phase, called the plateau, stimulation continues, the outer third of the vaginal wall enlarges with blood, and breathing and heart rate increase.

-During phase three, or orgasm, rhythmic, involuntary contractions of muscles occur in both sexes.
+During phase three, or orgasm, rhythmic, involuntary contractions of muscles occur.
 In the male, the reproductive accessory glands and tubules constrict placing semen in the urethra, then the urethra contracts expelling the semen through the penis.
-In women, the uterus and vaginal muscles contract in waves that may last slightly less than a second each.
+In the female, the uterus and vaginal muscles contract in waves that may last slightly less than a second each.
 During phase four, or resolution, the processes described in the first three phases reverse themselves and return to their normal state.
-Men experience a refractory period in which they cannot maintain an erection or ejaculate for a period of time ranging from minutes to hours.
+Males experience a refractory period in which they cannot maintain an erection or ejaculate for a period of time ranging from minutes to hours.

 Gametogenesis (Spermatogenesis and Oogenesis)